 We're proud to use Opus Energy as the power provider for our Manchester offices.
 Opus provide a 100% renewable mix of power comprising 45.5% wind, 31.2% solar, 16.3% biomass and 7% hydropower.

-In addition to our own efforts to mitigate the impact of our workload, our datacenter provider Equinix also draws on carbon-neutral power offerings from Haven Power.
+In addition to our own efforts to mitigate the impact of our workload, our datacenter providers Teledata and LDeX also draw on renewable power.
 In fact when you add up our datacenter power provider efforts with our own participation in the Woodland Carbon project, you might even say we're carbon negative!

 Work from home